 Our building is a happy traffic of people and ideas.

 Courthouse Youth Arts is Geelong’s only multi-form cultural organisation dedicated to artistic outcomes by and for people aged 26 and under.
+We are a vibrant place for Geelong’s young people to grow, engage and explore the world through creative activity and we want to lead youth arts on a local, state and national level.

 In order to create outstanding work, there must be a community of trust and encouragement.
 We want to grow a new culture of creation and in order to do this Courthouse Youth Arts must feed the needs of existing artists to show that it is possible to live a creative life in regional Victoria.